-Theatre Network Australia (TNA) has a small but mighty core team of four part-time staff, who are supported by short-term staff and contractors for specific projects.
+Theatre Network Australia (TNA) has a small but mighty core team of six full-time and part-time staff, who are supported by short-term staff and contractors for specific projects.

 NICOLE BEYER – EXECUTIVE DIRECTOR

 Nicole Beyer is a leading Australian advocate for the arts, and a cultural policy enthusiast.
 She leads and represents the arts industry through her many roles on boards, panels and in forums.
 As the former Co-Convenor of ArtsPeak, the confederation of 37 national arts peak bodies, she led the sector through the #freethearts campaign (2015 – 2017), which contributed to her receiving the 2017 Sidney Myer Facilitator’s Prize.
 Nicole advises the Victorian government on cultural policy through her role on the Minister’s inaugural Creative State Advisory Board.